January 29, 2021

 Hey there.
 Please forgive the formality of me writing a letter to you.
-I know it seems weird, especially since we have spent time together lately.
+I know it seems weird, especially since we spent so much time together last year.
 I really felt like I needed to put my thoughts down on paper so you would understand clearly what I need to say to you.
-It is a brand new year and, well, I am going to be laying down some boundaries with you.
+It is a brand new season for me and, well, I am going to be laying down some boundaries with you.
 In fact, I am intentionally putting some distance between me and you, Doubt.
 In the upcoming year, I sense that God will be offering me so much in my journey with Him, and I simply do not think you are willing to walk with me as I follow Him.
+So….

 Doubt, I’m officially breaking up with you.
 You cannot go with me where I need to go.
-I cannot risk you impeding me in my journey any more than I have already allowed.
-Sorry, but we are done.
+I cannot risk you impeding me in my journey any more than I have already allowed in past days.
+I am really sorry, but we are done.

 Jesus told me to become like a trusting child and follow Him.